 Once considered a secondary concern, work-life balance has now become a key focal point for modern American workers.
 Studies have shown that people tend to be happier and more productive when their lives do not revolve entirely around their careers.
 On the other hand, studies suggest that people suffer when their jobs take on too much weight.

-According to research out of Indiana University’s Kelley School of Business, high-stress careers can actually shorten a person's life span,
+According to research out of Indiana University’s Kelley School of Business, high-stress careers can actually shorten a person's life span, with concentration demands, job control and time pressure all acting as joint predictors of death.
+With this in mind, it’s good to know which jobs are most and least likely to involve stress and sacrifices that might compromise well-being.

 Lawyer: To make it at a major law firm, lawyers usually must work overtime, weekends and after hours.
 They also tend to miss out on major life events, including school plays and family vacations.